kranzky/insoluble/folly.md

 "This place is insane!"

 As they continued climbing, the pounding in their hearts raced in sync with the spinning yellow wheel, while unusual fruit-like objects dotted the landscape around them.

-"Dude, canned plays?"

-As the guiding wheel sped up, Jenny urged, "Hurry, follow!"
-The purple sky was darkening drastically, while the odd fruit-like objects started to glow.
-The protagonist replied, "Dude, canned plays?"

 Jenny, casting a forgiving glance at the clouds, said, "Pause for a moment."
 "Oh, it's a nice story about my father," she continued, her voice tinged with nostalgia.